Briefcase of the late presidential hopeful of Sierra Leone – Fadika was not stolen

 Following media reports about a briefcase belonging to the late Moseray Fadika containing cash and credit cards, alleged to have been stolen after his death in London, the Moseray Fadika Trust has today issued a statement, sternly debunking the story.

-It describes the reports as baseless, lies, fabricated by sections of the media that are determined to sully the good name of the Fadika family.
+It describe the reports as baseless lies, fabricated by sections of the media that are determined to sully the good name of the Fadika family.

 The statement also sheds some light on the health condition of Moseray Fadika, after arriving in London on the 29th of July, days before his death.